Need a quarantine buddy? Dubuque humane society announces limited-time adoption event

 Local residents seeking companionship during their pandemic-mandated period of social isolation have a new opportunity to find a new friend while simultaneously aiding a local nonprofit.

 Dubuque Regional Humane Society officials are, for a limited time, accepting appointments for people interested in adopting a dog or cat.
-Organization officials today announced "an urgent need" to clear the shelter of animals as the COVID-19 pandemic rages on.
+Organization officials on Saturday announced “an urgent need” to clear the shelter of animals as the COVID-19 pandemic rages on.

 “Honestly, this is an excellent time to adopt an animal and bring it into your home,” Bri Eickhoff, the society’s director of operations, said.
 “You’re probably going to be home for a week or two, possibly longer.”